 The CNC router “opened up a whole new world, specifically some years later when we were integrating 3-dimensional software into our work, that essentially becomes yet another realm that again could have been achieved by hand but would have been that much more labor-intensive to create a 2.5D or 3D piece,” Cox says.

 Most sign shops use a 3-axis router, meaning it can mill half of a cylinder or half of a full-contoured sphere because it moves front to back, side to side and up and down.
 The 3-axis and 4-axis machines provide the most amount of detail so that’s why most sign shops stick with these two routers.

-To create some of the more ambitious projects and signage, the company spends a lot of time upfront working in dimensioning software to make sure the cuts are in the right place and the different layers take shape before it is even sent to the router.
+To create some of the more ambitious projects and signage, House of Signs spends a lot of time up front working in dimensioning software to make sure the cuts are in the right place and the different layers take shape before it is even sent to the router.

 “The level of detail we are asking our CNCs to do is really quite phenomenal,” he says.